jwk0224/deep-learning/SQM_NOTE.md

 ## Negative Sampling for Word Embeddings Learning

-Negative sampling algorithm is much more efficient way than Skip-gram model to learn word embeddings
+Negative sampling algorithm is much more efficient way than skip-gram model to learn word embeddings

 Given a pair of words, the model predicts whether a pair is positive or negative example
 - Context : a randomly picked word